 5. Reduce stress.
 A high stress level is hard on your immune system and has been linked to increased incidence of upper respiratory illness.

 6. Water gargling?
 Two studies out of Japan show that simple water gargling decreases incidences of colds by about a third.
 One of these studies included 20,000 preschoolers.
 Unlike many medical interventions, it’s cheap, free and harmless.

 7. Probiotics.
 Since 70 percent of your immune system is concentrated around the GI tract, some early studies indicate that there may be some benefit to probiotics.
 However, more than 50 percent of probiotic supplements are shown to be inactive when examined by labs.

-Other Supplements?
+Other supplements?
 Unfortunately, no supplement has ever been proven effective to prevent the common cold in the general population, including vitamin A, C, D, E, echinacea, garlic, zinc or any combination of any supplement.
-That being said, there are studies that indicate supplementation with Vitamin C and beta-glucan (found in mushrooms and brewers yeast/nutritional yeast) can reduce incidence of respiratory infections in people doing extreme endurance sports (i.e. marathon runners).
+That being said, there are studies that indicate supplementation with vitamin C and beta-glucan (found in mushrooms and brewers yeast/nutritional yeast) can reduce incidences of respiratory infections in people doing extreme endurance sports (i.e. marathon runners).

 Dr. Dennis Lipton is an internal medicine physician at Vail Valley Medical Center, and physicians assistant S. Jason Moore, Ph.D., is an epidemiologist and trauma and critical care physician assistant at Vail Valley Medical Center.